paiv/blog/_posts/2024-11-26-ukrainian-latin.md

 [Ukraïnsjka Latynka][PVEXT].

 [KMU 55:2010][KMU55] is the system currently used and adopted internationally.
-It is a lossy tranlisteration of Cyrillic:
+It is a lossy transliteration of Cyrillic:

     Khvatskyi yushkovar Filip shchodnia na ganku
     hotuie simi vecheriu z zhab.